oliver-io/resistAInce_coup/README.md

 Here's a little snippet of some output -- it isn't perfect, but shows each character behaving with a procedurally-generated set of qualities (aggression, passiveness, speech traits and proclivities to make certain kinds of jokes, etc.):

+Did I cherrypick this example?
+I dunno, I ran one game and snapped the best example I could find within it.

 ![img.png](./assets/gameplay.png)

 # How to Run